MCV-2024-C1-Project/Team4/README.md

 ### Task 2:  Selection and implementation of similarity measures to compare images

-The measures used are implemented using the OpenCV library with the function cv::compareHist, that compares two dense or two sparse histograms using the specified method.
+The measures used are implemented using the OpenCV library with the function ```cv::compareHist```, that compares two dense or two sparse histograms using the specified method.

 - **Color space CieLab:** The optimal similarity measure is the Hellinger/Bhattacharyya distance: